 - One black lidded180 litre wheelie bin for refuse.
-The body of each wheelie bin must carry the Council logo and name on the front face.
-Details on the method, colour and style of printing are available from the Council. - One green lidded 180 litre wheelie bin for food & garden waste.
-The body of each wheelie bin must carry the Council logo and name on the front face.
-Details on the method, colour and style of printing are available from the Council. - Blue lidded 240 litre wheelie bin.
+The body of each wheelie bin must carry the Council logo and name on the front face. - One green lidded 180 litre wheelie bin for food & garden waste.
+The body of each wheelie bin must carry the Council logo and name on the front face. - Blue lidded 240 litre wheelie bin.